Skip to main content

 6-12.
 Rejected Payments

 a.
 BOs must review LOAs selected by the CH as part of the review, reconciliation, and certification process.
-Payments are generally rejected as a result of missing or incorrect LOAs.
+Payments are generally rejected because of missing or incorrect LOAs.
 The Army’s financial management system will also reject missing or incorrect LOAs, requiring the finance office to make corrections or complete a manual payment in the system.
 When this happens, the A/OPC will notify the BO when a payment has been rejected in the system.
 The BO must immediately contact their RM for assistance in obligating funds in the system and processing the manual payment.
 For GFEBS-funded accounts, follow the GFEBS manual payment process.

 b.
 Steps for processing manual payments for non-GFEBS-funded accounts.